spree/spree/guides/content/user/shipments/shipping-methods.md

 # Flate Rate (per order)

 The Flate Rate calculator allows you to charge the same shipping price per order regardless of the number of items in the order.
+You can define the flat rate charged per order at the Shipping Method level.
+For example, if you have two Shipping Methods defined for your store ("UPS 1-Day" and "UPS 2-Day") and have selected "Flat Rate (per order)" as the Calculator type for each, you could charge a $15 flat rate shipping cost for the UPS 1-Day orders and a $10 flat rate shipping cost for the UPS 2-Day orders.
+To modify these settings, do to the Admin Interface.
+Click on "Shipping Methods" and then click on the "Edit" icon next to the shipping method you would like to modify.

 # Flat Rate (per item/product)